 Could my business be exempt from paying VAT on energy?

-For example, if one part of your business premises is used as a care home with a section for offices, then you will receive an energy VAT reduction for the part of your building being used as a care home.
+For example, let's say 50% of your business premises is used as a care home and 50% for administration or offices.
+You should get an energy VAT reduction only for the part of your building being used as a care home.

-What’s more, as well as being eligible for this discounted rate, businesses, charities and other non-profit organisations are often exempt from other charges, such as the Climate Change Levy – which could reduce your energy bills by approximately 20%.
+What’s more, as well as being eligible for this discounted rate, businesses, charities and other non-profit organisations like these are often exempt from other charges.
+For example, you might be exempt from the Climate Change Levy, which could reduce your energy bills by approximately 20%.

 Can I apply for reduced VAT on business energy?

 If your business qualifies for the reduced 5% VAT rate through the list of exemptions, you need to fill out a VAT declaration certificate for both your electricity and gas supplier.
 Each supplier normally has their own version available on their website.

 We’ve already looked at some of the criteria for businesses qualifying for a reduced rate – such as what industry your business operates in and what's done on your premises.
 And businesses with energy usage below what's known as the ‘de minimis’ level is also considered for the reduced 5% VAT rate.